VueTorrent/VueTorrent/README.md

 ## Important Information

-VueTorrent is a **WebUI** (think of it as a "visual skin") that uses qBittorrent's API, enabling compatibility with automation solutions like the Servarr stack.
+VueTorrent is a **WebUI** (think of it as a "visual skin") that uses qBittorrent's WebAPI, enabling full compatibility with automation solutions like the *arr stack.

 Everything that is compatible with the classic qBittorrent WebUI will work regardless of the WebUI you chose to use, whether its VueTorrent or another one.